HenrikBechmann/react-infinite-grid-scroller/README.md

     type, // string (or Symbol) required to match one of the list accept values dragText, // required.
 Displayed to user in the drag image for the component }
   profile, // recommended.
-Simple object used returned to host for identification in various contexts }
+Simple object returned to host for identification in various contexts }

 ```